CuprumBuddy/cuprum-garden/content/projects/'We have university at home'.md

 It certainly didn’t help that my anti-migraine meds make me more vulnerable to high temperatures, forcing me to take a week and a half break.
 My brain felt like it’s melting, the fatigue and dehydration also felt worse than usual.

 And you know what?
-I needed a break anyway, and the heatwave allowed me to explore my other interests like [[cuprum jukebox|favourite music]] and [[2025-07-19 Learning Pixel Art|pixel art]].
+I needed a break anyway, and the heatwave allowed me to explore my other interests like [music](https://cuprumbuddy.github.io/cuprum-garden/projects/cuprum-jukebox/) and [pixel art](https://cuprumbuddy.github.io/cuprum-garden/moments/2025-07-19-learning-pixel-art/).
 Moreover, I believe that in long-term projects like this one being able to return after a break is more important than to work on the same project every single day.

 (that’s why I dislike daily streaks – they don’t work for me!)